-Sometimes, cartoon characters will paint with one or two strokes in colour combinations that simply cannot be done that way in the real world, such as stripes, checks, polka dots, or even more elaborate patterns.
+Sometimes, cartoon characters will paint with one or two strokes in color combinations that simply cannot be done that way in the real world, such as stripes, checks, polka dots, or even more elaborate patterns.

-Finding one of these might be assigned to a naive person as a Snipe Hunt
+Finding one of these might be assigned to a naive person as a Snipe Hunt.

 - In the French comic Les 4 As (The 4 Aces) about four kids (a sporty boy, a smart nerdy boy, a fat Big Eater and Supreme Chef, and a ditzy girl), the girl actually manages to paint a car with checkered paint, which she claims to have invented herself.
 The Smart Guy is stumped, of course.
 Strangely, the comic is without Magic and Powers and such.

 - In one Wallace & Gromit comic, Wallace uses tartan paint when making slippers.

 - In one anthology comic, a man sarcastically asks a delivery boy to bring him impossible objects, like a giant hook that can be hung on thin air, which the cheerful boy inexplicably provides anyway.
 One of them is striped paint.
 It's eventually revealed that the delivery boy is from the future, and those impossible items are not so impossible there.

 - An Indian camouflaging his horse in the Lucky Luke film Daisy Town swipes his brush back and forth on the horse, and behold! the horse is coated in an elaborate landscape.